MEDICAL LABORATORY SCIENCES COURSES

-MLS 101 Introduction to Medical Laboratory Science Fall 1 credit
+MLS 101-Introduction to Medical Laboratory Science (F&S, 1 credit)

-An introduction to the medical laboratory and the profession of medical laboratory science.
+An introduction to the medical laboratory and the profession of clinical laboratory science.
 Professional ethics, medical terminology, laboratory safety, the use and care of basic laboratory equipment.
 Open to all students.

 The internship provides a supervised rotation of no less than 160 hours in the phlebotomy section of the affiliated clinical laboratory.
 Prerequisites: acceptance into the Phlebotomy Technician program, MLS 103, ENGL 110, CSCI 101, MLS 100, BOTE 171.

 Review of renal anatomy and physiology; urinalysis theory and techniques, with emphasis on microscopic analysis of urine sediment.
 Includes lab.
 Prerequisites: Acceptance into MLT program.
 Co-requisite: MLS 101.